 David was in student ministry for seven years within the SBC.
 He then taught Theology & Ethics, Christian History, and Latin at The Woodlands Christian Academy (North Houston) from 2008 to 2013.

-David joined the Mennonite USA in June 2013.
-He and his family will be moving to Virginia this Fall to pastor Christiansburg Mennonite Fellowship, an Anabaptist church in the New River Valley.
+David joined the Mennonite Church USA in June 2013.
+He and his family moved to Virginia at the end of 2013 to pastor Christiansburg Mennonite Fellowship, an Anabaptist church in the New River Valley.

 His general interests are in the following areas: New Testament, biblical theology, hermeneutics, church history, ecclesiology, Anabaptism, and what is known as the “deeper” Christian life.